Healthy Low-Fat Diets for Dogs

 Dogs with fat intolerance or malabsorption may show signs such as diarrhea and weight loss, or steatorrhea (excessive excretion of fat in the stool, resulting in large, pale, greasy and malodorous stools) in more severe cases.
 Fat malabsorption can also be associated with liver and gall bladder disease, intestinal infection (viral, bacterial, or parasites), lymphangiectasia, and other conditions.
 It’s a good idea to try a low-fat diet for any dog with digestive problems to see if he improves, though if no improvement is seen, it need not be continued.

 When comparing the percentage of fat in different foods, you must consider the food’s moisture content.
-The percentage of fat in wet food (canned or fresh) must be converted to dry matter (DM) for comparison purposes, or to use the guidelines above.
+The percentage of fat in wet food (canned or fresh) must be converted to dry matter (DM) for comparison purposes, or to use the guidelines above (dry foods should also be converted, but the numbers will increase only slightly).
 To do the conversion, first determine the amount of dry matter by subtracting the percentage of moisture from 100, then divide the percentage of fat by the result.
 For example, if a food is 75 percent moisture and 5 percent fat, divide 5 by 25 (100 – 75) to get 20 percent fat DM.
+(See Know the Difference: “As Fed” vs. “Dry Matter” Percentages" for more information.)

-Percentages give you only a rough estimate of the actual amount of fat your dog will consume.
-For a more exact figure, calculate the grams of fat per 1,000 kcal (kilocalories, the standard caloric measurement).
+Fat percentages give you only a rough estimate of the actual amount of fat your dog will consume.
+For a more precise figure, calculate the grams of fat per 1,000 kcal (kilocalories, the standard caloric measurement).
 For simplicity’s sake, I will call this GFK, though that is not a standard abbreviation.
-Veterinary nutritionists consider diets to be low-fat if they have less than 25 GFK (22.5 percent of calories from fat).
+Veterinary nutritionists consider diets to be low-fat if they have less than 25 GFK .
 This measurement can be used for any type of food: dry, canned or fresh.
+Commercially available veterinary therapeutic low-fat diets have 18 to 23 percent GFK .
+Diets with more than 50 GFK are considered high in fat [4,5].

-Here is a list of the percentages of fat that would translate to 25 grams per 1,000 kcal for foods with various calories:
+Here is a list of the percentages of fat (as fed) that would translate to 25 grams per 1,000 kcal for foods with various calories:

 5 percent fat @ 2,000 kcal/kg